echua3/course-sentiment-analyzer/docs/retrospective/it2_retrospective.md

 ### Delivered
 - We used MongoDB Features, including skip and limiting to some of the platform, in order to connect the back end to the front end service
 - CR of CRUD feature completed, so individuals can now look up, and search up different courses as well as add their input to it using those different MongoDB features
-- Search function optimized, values added to personal database, we are no longer using the SIS Api!!
+- Search function optimized, values added to personal database, we are no longer using the SIS Api
 - Created filters for search functions in order to make it more customizable for the user
+- Front-end made more pliable, files are sorted based on our reflections for Iteration 2
+- Connection of Node.js API to the Front-End
+- Basic CSS done for the project

 ### Not Delivered
 - Lack of MongoDB support in the backend via Models and Schemas to make our lives easier